CopenhagenCityArchives/APACS/README.md

 The two other docker-compose files are used when deploying or running the code at external hosts.
 In these files the local code are copied to the docker images being used, and no drive mapping occurs.

 Notice that the docker compose files can be used to run individual services.
-If there is a need to test the indexer service, it can be initiated using ``docker-compose -f docker-compose-index.override up -d indexer`` command.
+If there is a need to test the indexer service, it can be initiated using ``docker-compose -f docker-compose-index.override.yml up -d indexer`` command.

 It is also possible to run a local debugable instance of a PHP server.